bcace/bcace.github.io/tay.md

 ## Application

 In addition to the benchmarks, you can see Tay in action [here](https://www.youtube.com/watch?v=DD93xIQqz5s).
 The video shows a simple flocking simulation with 30000 boids, running at around 30 ms per simulation step on the same configuration as the benchmarks, using the `CpuGrid` structure.
 I'm hoping to add things like terrain and other, non-point moving agents that would require multiple different structures to be used and updated at different rates, all working together for an efficient simulation.

+Of course, this is not the fastest a flocking simulation can run, the same could be run faster on GPU, and/or instead of interacting directly agents could interact through a particle grid (faster but less accurate).
+Then there's a few tricks that could be done such as boids communicating only through connections, which is fast, and only updating those connections after a certain number of steps using a regular structure to find new neighbors to connect to.
+I will work to eventually add all those mechanisms to Tay, but for now this is a good showcase of what can be done with a relatively simple space partitioning structure.

 ## What's next